bdavidson16/SQL/Sports Retail Optimization/README.md

 Only one of each product was sold, therefore I cannot do any accurate analysis of which product is most or least popular.
 The Nike Air Jordan 10 Retro shoes were only sold on Thursdays, which seems very unrealistic, especially when they have given the store the most revenue.
 I did not proceed with finding the time at which they were most sold due to unrealistic data.
 Some products have a listing price of 0.0 but have given the store revenue, such as the Nike Air Jordan 10 Retro.
-This makes no sense and I cannot do proper calculations to determine where there financial strengths and weaknesses are.
+This makes no sense, and I cannot make proper calculations to determine where their financial strengths and weaknesses are.

 ![image](https://github.com/user-attachments/assets/e71ca96a-13fa-43a6-9838-6629d4c974b5)

 This dataset has over 3000 data points/products, of which 2259 are shoes and 71 are slippers.
-This is not realistic for a sports store, which can sell a lot more diverse products, especially sports' equipment.
+This is not realistic for a sports store, which can sell a lot more diverse products, especially sports equipment.